Shin-Yan/NTU_System_programming/FileSharing/README.md

 $ ./FileSharing_fopen
 ```

-4. If there are something you want to modify, please modify the lseek.c and use
+4. If there are something you want to modify, please modify the source files and use
 ```command
 $ make clean
 $ make